SenseLogic/SLASH/README.md

 ## Features

-* Splits a video file into several sections by executing ffmpeg commands.
+* Splits a video file into several sections by executing FFmpeg commands.
 * Don't re-encode the streams, unless asked to do so.
 * Maintains an increasing section index, which can be inserted in the section names.